tanishalfelven/fnums.js/README.md

     console.log(+i); // => logs numbers 0 -> 9
 }
 ```
-Note how `i` can just keep being called as an implicit iterator.
+Note how `i` can just keep being called as an implicit incrementor.

 **Be careful** with value comparisons from `fnums` created numbers.
 Explicitly casting numbers or using the abstract equality operator (== double equals) is recommended.